 Consequences of CDI have a high and long lasting impact on patients lives

 Most common word cited by patients when talking about consequences of CDI

 In the US, the costs associated to CDI in the hospital range from $8,911 to $30,049 per infection.

 In some accounts, the total costs of CDI almost reach US $6.3 billion a year.

 In Europe, the costs due to CDI are estimated at over 3.7 billion euros per year

-Who is at risk of Clostridium difficile infection?
+Who is at risk of Clostridioides difficile infection?

 Recent use of antibiotics

 Patients have a 7 to 10-fold increased risk of CDI during antibiotic therapy.

 Almost 2/3 of patients with CDI are aged 65 or more.